The Best Places To Visit In Colorado

 *Submitted by Karen Warren, Outdoor Adventure Sampler

-Frisco is a charming town in the heart of the Rocky Mountains in Summit Count, and one of the nicest places to visit in Colorado.
+Frisco is a charming town in the heart of the Rocky Mountains in Summit County and one of the nicest places to visit in Colorado.
 It’s often called the Main Street of the Rockies because the picturesque town is surrounded by snow-capped peaks.
-Frisco was originally a mining town.
-Remnants of the past and historic buildings fill Main Street.
-There are also unique shops and fabulous bars and restaurants in town.

 Frisco is a center for outdoor activity.
 Nearby Lake Dillon has great fishing and boating.
 Rent a sailboat, kayak, or standup paddleboard at the Frisco Marina for fun on the lake.

-Biking is also popular in Frisco.
-A 55-mile bike path runs from Frisco through neighboring Summit County towns.
-A dedicated mountain biking community maintains miles of trails for all abilities.
 Don’t miss the classic bike ride from Vail Pass down to Frisco.
 An outfitter shuttles you and your rental bike to the top of Vail Pass for an exhilarating downhill ride on a bike path through the mountains.

 Winter visitors will enjoy the easily available Nordic and alpine skiing.
 You will find six world-class ski resorts within a 30-minute drive.
-A cross country ski and snowshoe center is located right outside town.
+A cross-country ski and snowshoe center is located right outside town.
 Snow tubing at the Adventure Center is a popular pastime.

 Breckenridge